se-edu/se-book/designFundamentals/abstraction/what/text.md

 <include src="../../../common/definitions.md#def-abstraction" />
 </tip-box>

-Most programs are written to solve complex problems involving large amounts of intricate details.
-It is impossible to deal with all these details at the same time.
-The guiding principle of abstraction stipulates that we capture only details that are relevant to the current perspective or the task at hand.
+**The guiding principle of abstraction is that only details that are relevant to the current perspective or the task at hand needs to be considered.** As most programs are written to solve complex problems involving large amounts of intricate details, it is impossible to deal with all these details at the same time.
+That is where abstraction can help.

-**Ignoring lower level data items and thinking in terms of bigger entities is called _data abstraction_.**
+**Ignoring lower level data items and thinking in terms of bigger entities is called ==_data abstraction_==.**

 <tip-box>